yiuc/devsecops-jenkins-scanner/README.md

 1. Update your CodeBuild name in the Groovy script and reflect the changes in the Jenkins Master.
     - update the codebuild
     - update createJobs.groovy to your repo
-2. Collect the CodeBuild logs and display them in Jenkins.
+2. add the webgoat deploy into the jenkins pipeline

 ## Clean up Action